Skip to content

 roles: all # Allow any user (⚠️ use with caution)

-Workflows with potentially unsafe triggers (push, issues, pull_request) automatically enforce permission checks.
-Safe triggers (schedule, workflow_run) skip checks by default.
-Failed permission checks cancel the workflow with a warning.
+Available roles: admin, maintainer, write, read, all.
+Workflows with unsafe triggers (push, issues, pull_request) automatically enforce permission checks.
+Failed checks cancel the workflow with a warning.

-Enable experimental or optional features for your workflow using feature flags.
-Each feature is a boolean key-value pair.
+Enable experimental or optional features as boolean key-value pairs.

 features: